-A Technical Education (previously referred to as Vo-Tech, and more recently on the political stage as CTE) is a career focused education.
-In a Technical Education, the curriculum is always adapted to an actual career path and then applied in laboratory practice as well as practical application.
+Career and Technical Education (previously referred to as Vo-Tech, and more recently on the political stage as CTE) is a career focused education.
+In Career and Technical Education, the curriculum is always adapted to an actual career path and then applied in laboratory practice as well as practical application.

 Did you know that a transcript from a Technical Education can be more valuable?
 Students earn industry certifications while in tandem earning accredited college credit.
 This often can lead to higher wage employment while attending college even if their college choice is a different career path.
 It can also mean entering their career immediately after high school.

 Review our Admissions Process for a complete picture in how our application process works.
 We are a public high-school; and therefore are available to any student attending high school.

 Don’t just take our word for it.

 The Bureau of Career and Technical Education at the United States Department of Education explains Technical Education in their CTE 101 presentation.